techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 ```

 ### -Longitude
-Geographic coordinate that specifies the east-west position of a point on the Earths surface.
+Geographic coordinate that specifies the east-west position of a point on the Earth's surface.

 ```yaml
 Type: String